tlienart/FranklinTemplates.jl/src/templates/common/src/pages/menu2.md

 ![][some image]

-some people find that useful as it allows referring multiply to the same link for instance.
+some people find that useful as it allows referring multiple times to the same link for instance.

 [some image]: https://upload.wikimedia.org/wikipedia/commons/9/90/Krul.svg